Read more: click here buy generic Clomid online try this out.

 - Promoting Health Among Teens! - Comprehensive Abstinence and Safer Sex Intervention (PHAT-Comprehensive)

 - Promoting Health Among Teens! - Abstinence-Only (PHAT)

 - Reducing the Risk, 5th ed. - ETR

 - Safer Choices - ETR

 - SHARP (Sexual Health and Adolescent Risk Prevention)

 - STRIVE (Support to Reunite, Involve & Value Each Other)

 - Teen Outreach Program (TOP)

-For each curriculum we provide: an overview of the curriculum, a discussion of unique features, a description of the theoretical framework, program costs and training information, and an evaluation fact sheet.
 All these curricula have been rigorously evaluated and have shown impact on sexual risk-taking behavior.
 We do not rank the curricula by effectiveness, but present the evaluators' findings.
 Not all the curricula have shown similar positive results when replicated.

 Resources Related to Evidence-Based Programs